How entrepreneurs are changing the finance industry

 Accountants need to realign their skills and services to work in tandem with this new breed, explains Dellaportas.

 “We’re moving towards a professional who is geared up to look after their clients in a personalised way to understand what they want, to understand their needs and then call in other professionals to look after their needs,” he says.

 Accounting is set to be one of the top five professional occupations by 2020.
-Forecasts by the Department of Employment shows more than 188,100 Australians will be employed as accountants.
+Forecasts by the Department of Employment show more than 188,100 Australians will be employed as accountants.

 The future of Australia’s groundbreaking entrepreneurs hinges on a supportive network of allied services.

-“To make their businesses successful, entrepreneurs need ongoing support that begins at start-up to the disposal of the business.”
+“To make their businesses successful, entrepreneurs need ongoing support that begins at start-up and follows through to the disposal of the business.”